2003 Kansas City Chiefs season: Week 14: at Denver Broncos

-Week 15 vs. Detroit Lions
+Week 15: vs. Detroit Lions

-The 4-9 Lions were crushed 45-17 as Trent Green threw for 341 yards and three touchdowns while Priest Holmes added three scores of his own.
+The 4–9 Lions were crushed 45–17 as Trent Green threw for 341 yards and three touchdowns while Priest Holmes added three scores of his own.
 It was Steve Mariucci’s only career loss to the Chiefs.
-This is Detroit's most recent visit to Kansas City; the Lions return there in 2023.
+Detroit did not return to Kansas City until the 2023 NFL season opener where the Lions beat the Chiefs 21-20.

-Week 16 at Minnesota Vikings
+Week 16: at Minnesota Vikings

 Having clinched the AFC West the Chiefs were vying for a playoff bye.
-The top conference seed slipped away in this Saturday game as the Vikings forced four Chiefs turnovers, raced to a 31-0 lead, and didn't look back despite a three-touchdown barrage by 10:05 to go in the fourth.
+The top conference seed slipped away in this Saturday game as the Vikings forced four Chiefs turnovers, raced to a 31–0 lead, and didn't look back despite a three-touchdown barrage by 10:05 to go in the fourth.
 Despite the 45-20 loss, the Chiefs gained on a playoff bye on Denver's win over the Colts the next day.

-Week 17 vs. Chicago Bears
+Week 17: vs. Chicago Bears

 With New England's shutout win over the Bills the previous day the Chiefs could only secure a playoff bye as the second conference seed.
-They did so 31-3 on three rushing scores while the 7-9 Bears used three quarterbacks who combined for two interceptions.
+They did so 31–3 on three rushing scores while the 7-9 Bears used three quarterbacks who combined for two interceptions.